OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 SLOT_AHEAD_IS_EMPTY	Checks if the combat slot directly in front of the source unit is unoccupied.	{}
 TARGET_HP_GREATER_THAN_SELF_HP	In an on_attack context, compares the HP of the target_uuid to the source_uuid.	{}
 TRIGGERING_DAMAGE_WAS_NON_LETHAL	In an on_hurt trigger, checks if (unit.current_hp - damage_taken) > 0.	{}
+DAMAGE_WAS_RECEIVED	In an `on_hurt` trigger, always returns true (the trigger is authoritative that damage occurred).
+Allows abilities to be configured to trigger even on lethal damage.	{}
 ONCE_PER_TURN	Checks a dictionary in BattleManager to see if the ability ID has already been recorded for the current turn.
 If not, it records it and returns true.	{}

 Note: Legacy alias `TRIGGERING_DAMAGE_WAS_NOT_LETHAL` may appear in older data; treat it as `TRIGGERING_DAMAGE_WAS_NON_LETHAL`.